EPAM-JS-Competency-center/azure-development-course-initial/docs/04-integration-with-nosql-database/08-task.md

 ## Task 4.2

-TODO: update the requirements here
-1. Add CosmosDB and collections to your Terraform definition.
-2. Integrate the `getProductList` Azure Function to return list of products from the database via `GET /products`.
+1. Integrate the `http-get-products-list` Azure Function to return list of products from the database via `GET /products`.
 It should return both products and stocks for them.
-Use HTTP Trigger for that.
-3. Implement a Product model on FE side as joined model of product and stock by productId.
+2. Implement a Product model on FE side as joined model of product and stock by productId.
 For example

 FE: One product model
 ```js